 Moving towers into tight spots is no problem.
 Here the forklift is sitting at about a 45-degree angle to the wall.
 The tower is being landed in a corner behind another tower.
 After it’s on the ground, the driver simply pulls the rope to retract the plungers and then booms in.

-Replacing the rope on your Swivel Forklift Bar
+Steps to replace the rope on your Swivel Forklift Bar:

 1) Start with 48’ of rope, tying a knot 8’ from one end.